vaarg/Acarine/README.md

 ## Acarine
-Acarine is a Buffer Overflow utility.
+Acarine is a Buffer Overflow utility and guide.
 It is to be used in conjunction with Immunity Debugger and Immunity's Mona module.

 ## Usage:
     Acarine.py -t [IP] -p [PORT]